Entity List: Huawei

+Impact

+While a primary objective of US Entity List sanction against Chinese firms is to restrict the development of China's high-tech companies, the sanction might have lead to unintended results.
+Research indicates that while the sanctioned firms' normal business operations might have been disrupted in the short term, they are incentivized to strengthen commitment to independent research and development.
+In particular, companies placed on the Entity List are shown to accelerate their engagement in science in innovation, both as a consumer of science - as reflected in patent citation of scientific literature, and as a producer of science- as reflected in scientific publications.

 History

 From 1997 to 2007, the entity list was rarely used; it listed approximately 200 companies, mostly in the fields of aerospace, chemicals, logistics, and non-telecommunications technology.
 Beginning in 2008, the government used the entity list more frequently to address security, trade, and foreign policy concerns.
 In early 2017, there were approximately 700 listed entities.

 In May 2019, Chinese technology company Huawei was listed (sanctions against Huawei were further tightened in May 2020).

 In August 2020, five Russian governmental facilities were listed for participating in Russia's chemical and biological weapons programs.

 In March 2021, the Biden administration added 14 entities (based in Russia, Switzerland and Germany) to the list for aiding Russia's weapons of mass destruction programs and chemical weapons activities; the listing of the 14 entities followed the addition of 5 Russian governmental facilities to the list in August 2020 for the same grounds.

 In late 2020, the list had expanded to almost 1,400 companies.

 In March 2021, the Biden administration also announced restrictions on entities in Myanmar in response to the military coup in the country.

 In November 2021, Israeli technology companies NSO Group and Candiru were added for supplying spyware to foreign governments that used it to "maliciously target government officials, journalists, businesspeople, activists, academics, and embassy workers", with Positive Technologies (Russia), and Computer Security Initiative Consultancy PTE LTD (Singapore) also listed concurrently on similar grounds.

-In September 2025, the Second Trump administration adopted a new rule that expands the Entity List to cover majority-owned subsidiaries (≥50%), thereby broadening the license requirements for American exports.
+In September 2025, the second Trump administration adopted a new rule that expands the Entity List to cover majority-owned subsidiaries (≥50%), thereby broadening the license requirements for American exports.